Accusoft/imagegear-net-samples/Samples/PDF Acroform/ModifyFieldAppearance/README.md

 _**NOTE:** ImageGear .NET runs in evaluation mode if started without a license.
 In evaluation mode, documents and images will be watermarked when exported or displayed.
 If you would like to work with a full-featured evaluation of the product, [please contact Accusoft at info@accusoft.com](mailto:info@accusoft.com)._

-## PDF Acroform Support in ImageGear .NET
+## PDF AcroForm Support in ImageGear .NET

 ImageGear .NET supports adding, updating, and deleting AcroForm fields in new or existing PDFs.
-For more information on PDF acroform support in ImageGear .NET, [please visit us at Accusoft.](https://www.accusoft.com/products/imagegear-collection/imagegear-dot-net/)
+For more information on PDF AcroForm support in ImageGear .NET, [please visit us at Accusoft.](https://www.accusoft.com/products/imagegear-collection/imagegear-dot-net/)